Environmental Policy of EnBW

 - Our employees act in an environmentally conscious manner and are constantly improving their qualifications.

-- Within our value-added processes we comply with the legal requirements.
-In many areas, we already exceed them today.
-In addition, we have voluntarily committed ourselves to comply with more far-reaching standards of sustainable corporate management.
+- Within our value-added processes, we are committed to complying with the legal requirements.
+In addition, we voluntarily comply with other, more far-reaching standards for sustainable corporate management.

-- We offer our customers innovative products and services for the rational use of energy.
+- We provide our customers with innovative products and services for the efficient use of energy and are always improving them.

 Our strategy is based on a holistic approach to stakeholders.
 It defines specific financial and non-financial targets in the dimensions finance, strategy, customers and society, environment and employees.
 This enables us to dovetail the financial and non-financial aspects of our business activities.
 We use meaningful performance indicators to measure the degree to which we have achieved our targets.